When Is the Best Time

 'Absolutely Stunning!'
 One of the most enchanting places on earth you'll ever visit!
 In this comprehensive guide, we cover everything you need to know.
 Scroll down for camping reservation tips and permit (including new prices) updates, lodge reservations, as well as tips and details for the helicopter ride, camping, and the lodge at the end of this guide!

-2020 Update: The reservation procedure will be the same as last year in 2019.
-Read our full guide below for booking and reservation tips.
+2021 Update: Read our full guide below for booking and reservation tips.
 Maybe there will be slightly changed rates, but we don't expect any major changes.
 We'll keep you updated.
 Bookmark/save this article/page and check back later.
-As of January 31 there are still no updated 2020 rates on the official website.
+As of January 31, there are still no updated 2020 rates on the official website.
 Thus, rates probably won't change.

-2020/21 Virus-Pandemic Update: The lodge and the campground are closed until further notice (as of late 2020).
+2021 Virus-Pandemic Update: The lodge and the campground are closed until further notice (as of January 2021).
 For more information and how to reschedule for a 2021 visit if you are affected by the closure, please go to the official website: Havasupai Reservations.
-Please bookmark this article as we'll update it on a regular basis.
+As of January 28 Havasupai tourism remains suspended.
+However, we guess that with the upcoming vaccinations it will open this year (hopefully soon).
+Please bookmark this article as we'll update it on a regular basis!

 When to Go